Universality of empirical risk minimization: Proof of Theorems and

 allowing us to write

 where the last equality is by Lemma~\ref{prop:eps_net_univ}.
 Now using that $\norm{\psi'}_\infty < \infty$ and sending $\alpha \to 0$ concludes the proof of Eq.~\eqref{eq:main_thm_eq} for $\psi$ bounded differentiable with bounded Lipschitz derivative.
-To extend it to $\psi$ bounded Lipschitz, it is sufficient to find a sequence of bounded differentiable functions with bounded Lipschitz derivative approximating $\psi$ uniformly (see for example Section~\ref{section:1_prime_to_1} below for a similar argument).
+To extend it to $\psi$ bounded Lipschitz, it is sufficient to find a sequence of bounded differentiable functions with bounded Lipschitz derivative approximating $\psi$ uniformly (see for example the following section for a similar argument). \end{proof}